 Some subscribe & save offers and coupons are reserved just for Amazon Prime members.

-Amazon Prime members automatically receive a 20% off Amazon family discount on all diaper subscriptions — which, again, often stack with coupons for additional savings.
-You don’t need to have five items in your order for the 20% discount; it’s automatic for Prime members.
+Amazon Prime members receive an Amazon Family discount of up to 20% off (rather than the normal 15%) on diaper subscriptions when they have 5+ subscriptions in a month — which, again, often stack with coupons for additional savings.
 Amazon also offers occasional extra subscribe & save family discounts & coupons for Prime members only on items like baby food and formula.

 Other subscribe & save discounts and coupons